 Help is at hand.
-A new countrywide intervention aims to tackle this growing crisis at source by fortifying wheat flour and edible oils – a proven, cost effective means of strengthening immune systems and improving cognitive productivity.
+A new countrywide intervention aims to tackle this growing crisis at source by fortifying wheat flour and edible oils – a proven, cost effective means of addressing micronutrient deficiencies and therefore strengthening immune systems and improving cognitive productivity.

 - 62% of young children in Pakistan are anaemic